-Change volume
+☐ Change volume

 The push button allows you to adjust the volume.
-You will hear a click when you increase or decrease the volume.
+You will hear a click when you turn the volume up or down.

-The LED will flash green to confirm changes in volume, and a long green flash at start-up level.
-The LED will show a red flash when the volume reaches the minimum or maximum level.
+The LED will blink green to confirm changes in volume, and a long green blink at start-up level.
+The LED will show a red blink when the volume reaches the minimum or maximum level.